-Many dogs will get a type of eye infection at some point in their life, and these infections can be severe.
+Many dogs will get an eye infection at some point in their life, and these infections can be severe.
 They might start with excessive tearing or redness around the eyes, but they can lead to complications like granuloma or corneal ulcers without treatment.
 To prevent your dog from getting any eye infection, you should follow these six tips:

 Keep Your Pet’s Face Clean

-You should wash their face every day with a wet rag and then dry it off thoroughly.
+You should wash their face daily with a wet rag and then dry it off thoroughly.
 This is especially important if they have been playing outside where dirt and other things could infect them.

 Use Saline Solution